 Pharmaceuticals are usually safe when used as directed, and are a valid mode of treatment.
 However, If you are concerned about side effects or unwanted hair growth, a natural remedy like Phyllotex® may best suit your priorities.
 Side effects are generally uncommon and Phyllotex hair will only regrow on the scalp.

 How do natural hair growth remedies like Phyllotex® compare to pharmaceutical brands?
 Let’s review.

-- Supports hair regrowth all over the scalp.
+- Supports hair regrowth all over the scalp and hairline.

 - Benefits limited to hair regrowth.

 - Easy to access & use: no prescription, minimal change to daily routine; proven to work for women and men.